stevetraut/go-tutorials/web-service-gin.md

 1. Click the <walkthrough-editor-spotlight spotlightId="menu-file">File Menu</walkthrough-editor-spotlight>, then click **Open Workspace**.

-1. In the **Open Workspace** dialog, select the /web-service-gin folder you created, then click **Open**.
+1. In the **Open Workspace** dialog, select the cloudshell_open/web-service-gin folder you just created, then click **Open**.

-1. Click the <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon> button to open Cloud Shell.
+1. If Cloud Shell isn't open, click the <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon> button to open it.

 1. In Cloud Shell, change to the web-service-gin directory you created.

     ```bash
-    cd ~/web-service-gin
+    cd ~/cloudshell_open/web-service-gin
     ```

 1. Create a module in which you can manage dependencies.